Cycle the Best of the Wild Atlantic Way

 Other Information

-Is it for me?The tour is graded moderate with each ride between 45-60km.
-By bike, discover the Atlantic coastline and raw beauty of Ireland’s loughs and mountains as you cycle along the country and coastal roads of Galway, Connemara and Mayo.
+Is it for me?For regular cyclists looking to discover the Atlantic coastline and raw beauty of Ireland’s loughs and mountains by bike, cycling along the country and coastal roads of Galway, Connemara and Mayo.
 Experience the world famous Irish hospitality, spending each night in the heart of villages and towns at family run B&B’s and guesthouses, always within easy reach of a traditional pub or two!

 Classic Routes | If you’re the active, outdoorsy type, who’s interested in taking on the great routes of the world or looking for a challenge, then our Classic Routes are for you.
 We’re talking the West Highland Way, Tour Du Mont Blanc and the Passau to Vienna Danube Cycle Path, to name but a few!